MrWolfZ/simplux/recipes/react/using-hot-module-reloading/README.md

 render(<App />, document.getElementById('root'))
 ```

-When you run this example (e.g. through [the code sandbox](https://codesandbox.io/s/github/MrWolfZ/simplux/tree/master/recipes/react/using-hot-module-reloading)) and make changes to the code you will see that the state of the counter is retained.
+When you run this example locally and make changes to the code you will see that the state of the counter is retained.
 You could for example do the following:

 1. click the `Increment` button (the displayed value changes to 1)
 2. change the `increment` mutation to be `state.value += 2` (the displayed value remains 1, i.e. the state is retained)